dolind/py2graph/README.md

 ## Example
 A bigger example was added to evaluate the documentation of methods and dependencies in class methods.

-With working directory `example/productworld`, run `python -m py2graph productworld productworld`.
+Run `python -m py2graph example/productworld productworld`.

 The result shows the correct documentation of methods and free functions, now with the usage of the free functions, compared to my [pypuml mod](https://github.com/dolind/py2puml).